About the Institute for Cultural Evolution

 About the Institute for Cultural Evolution 501c3 Nonprofit Organization

 The Institute for Cultural Evolution is a 501c3 nonprofit organization based in Colorado, USA.
 The Institute was founded by Steve McIntosh and Carter Phipps in 2013 as a boutique think tank focusing on culture war issues.
-Beginning in May 2023, the Institute has evolved into an umbrella organization that will support projects which advance the cultural and political evolution of American society.

 The Institute’s political position is neither left, nor right, nor centrist.
 We don’t undertake lobbying efforts or back political candidates, and we’re not associated with any political party.
 The Institute’s essential value proposition is based on an approach to social challenges known as the developmental or integral perspective.
 This emerging perspective seeks higher ground and works to synthesize and harmonize the values and positive goals of all sides.
 The strategies we use to widen perspectives and integrate politically opposed viewpoints are new and unique.
 Our methods are based on integral philosophy’s fresh insights into how worldviews form and how human culture evolves.

-The Institute’s Board of Directors includes John Mackey (former Whole Foods CEO), Jeff Salzman (Host of the Daily Evolver podcast), John Street (CEO of Pax8), Rand Stagen (CEO of Stagen Leadership Academy), Nate Lowery (CEO of LexTM3 LLC), John Mistler (Emmy-nominated composer and philanthropist), Betsy Brown (Co-Founder of The Classical Academy), Carter Phipps (Author and Co-founder), and Steve McIntosh (Political Philosopher and Co-founder).
+The Institute’s flagship program is the Developmental Politics project, which is led by our co-founder Steve McIntosh.
+The Institute’s Board of Directors includes John Mackey (former Whole Foods CEO), Jeff Salzman (Host of the Daily Evolver podcast), John Street (former CEO of Pax8), Rand Stagen (CEO of Stagen Leadership Academy), Nate Lowery (CEO of LexTM3 LLC), John Mistler (Emmy-nominated composer and philanthropist), Ralph Gregory (retired media executive), Carter Phipps (Author and Co-founder), and Steve McIntosh (Political Philosopher and Co-founder).

 For information on how to support our work, please contact us at: info@culturalevolution.org.